DARSakthi/DARSakthi.github.io/_talks/pydata-19.markdown

 ---
-title: "The Cortex in the Code: How Neuroscience Makes AI Intelligent"
+title: "The cortex in the code: how neuroscience makes AI intelligent"
 collection: talks
 type: "Contribution"
 layout: talks